Your day-by-day itinerary

 Arrival in Clearwatwer

 Today you’ll arrive in the Wells Gray Provincial Park region, through winding mountain roads and over narrow wooden bridges.
 This park boasts ancient forests, gushing waterfalls and the Cariboo Mountains to the north.
-You’ll spend the night in a log cabin in the woods near the town of Clearwater on the southern tip of the park, where you can sit back on your veranda and take in the sounds of the forest.
+You’ll spend the night in a lodge near the town of Clearwater on the southern tip of the park.

 Canoeing to your camp